Tokyo Metropolitan Memorial Hall: A Tribute to History

 Tokyo Metropolitan Memorial Hall

 During the earthquake, the Ministry of Home Affairs declared martial law.
-It warned the police that certain groups might take advantage of the situation.
-Unfortunately, it also said Koreans were planning acts of terrorism and arson.
-The newspapers ran the story without checking the facts.
-And that led to the murders of approximately 6000 people.
-There wasn’t one prosecution (if I’m mistaken, please let me know).
+Officials warned the police that certain groups might take advantage of the situation.
+Unfortunately, rumors said Koreans were planning acts of terrorism and arson.

 Visiting Memorial Hall invokes two sets of very different feelings in me.
 Of course, one is sadness due to the sheer amount of people who died during those events long ago.
 The other is thinking about how the earthquake and bombings affected Tokyo.
 And to be honest, the second set of feelings isn’t negative at all.